NixOS/rfcs/rfcs/0132-meson-builds-nix.md

     - Tools strongly tied to other programming languages are strongly discouraged, because they further complexifies the bootstrap route as discussed above.
       - Namely, waf is basically a Python library, whereas premake is a Lua library.
     - Cmake has many noteworthy advantages:
-      - Can generates Make- and Ninja-compatible scripts;
+      + Can generates Make- and Ninja-compatible scripts;
-      - Supports Windows NT
+      + Supports Windows NT;
-      - Supports typical high level idiomatic constructions
+      + Supports typical high level idiomatic constructions;
+      - On the other hand, the language is arguably more complex.

 # Unresolved questions
 [unresolved]: #unresolved-questions